 1. Learning About Water Cycle:

 When teaching water cycle, there are a lot of different topics to cover!
-There are many different brand new vocabulary that the students are going to learn throughout the unit.
-I always like to start out with simply learning about water, what it is, how it helps us, etc. Then, we dive into how water moves around the world.
-Check out these fun learning videos and books for the water cycle…
+There are many different brand-new vocabulary that the students are going to learn throughout the unit.
+I always like to start with simply learning about water, what it is, how it helps us, etc. Then, we dive into how water moves around the world.
+Check out these fun learning videos and books for the water cycle.

-This video outlines the water cycle and how water moves throughout the earth.
+This BrainPop video outlines the water cycle and how water moves throughout the earth.
 It covers all major vocabulary and even a little bit more than what I typically teach my kiddos.
 They loved it though!
+Or , this UNESCO YouTube video that teaches about the water cycle with a cute story!

-These water cycle read alouds or nonfiction independent reads can be used in your centers, reading partner time, or used as a mentor text for a whole group lesson.
-Below are my affiliate links to Amazon for seven different books that will help you in teaching water cycle!
+These water cycle read-alouds or nonfiction independent reads can be used in your centers, reading partner time, or as a mentor text for a whole group lesson.
+Below are my affiliate links to Amazon for seven different books that will help you in teaching the water cycle!

 2. Testing Out New Knowledge: